Bottle feeding - making up formula

 bottle; feeding; formula; teats; bottles; water; tap; boil; boiling; powder; scoop; plastic; Bisphenol; polycarbonate; bpa;

 It is best to use tap water to make up your baby's formula.
 Most tap water has fluoride in it, which is important for your baby's teeth.
 Remember to boil the water until your baby is at least 6 months old

-While breastfeeding is the normal way to feed babies, if your baby is not breastfeeding the only other safe milks to give to a baby are infant formulas.
+If your baby is not breastfeeding the only other safe milks to give to a baby are infant formulas.

 Formulas are modified milks that are made to be as close as possible to breastmilk, but there are still a lot of extras in breastmilk that cannot be put into formulas.